-Donald Bow, USN, MCPO (Ret) - Veterans Service Coordinator Donald joined The Epilepsy Foundation of Kentuckiana in February, 2018 as the Veterans Service Coordinator.
+Donald Bow, USN, MCPO (Ret) - Veterans Outreach Coordinator Donald joined The Epilepsy Foundation of Kentuckiana in February, 2018 as the Veterans Service Coordinator.
 Donald is retired from the United States Navy after 20 1/2 years of service where he served as a Hospital Corpsman, a Survival, Evasion, Resistance, and Escape (SERE) Instructor, Recruit Division Commander, and Command Master Chief.
 Donald earned his Master of Health Sciences from Trident University and is a graduate of various military leadership schools to include, the Senior Enlisted Academy (SEA) and the Command Master Chief/Chief of the Boat course.
 Donald is looking forward to being an advocate for our veteran community and raising awareness with veterans, their families, and medical providers.

 Donald lives in Mount Washington with his wife Hayley and their two sons.
 Donald and his family enjoy being outdoors, hiking, and spending quality time as a family.